Waukee High School: Academics

 Waukee High School uses a block-scheduling system which has students spending their day in just four classes per day for 90 minutes each.
 In the average high school class system (eight classes per day), students spend a whole year enrolled in their core classes with semester-long electives.
 Waukee's block-scheduling keeps students in their core classes for a semester with quarter-long electives.
 Research has shown that this system creates better attendance rates and more Honor Roll students than traditional class scheduling.

 The school has traditionally boasted good grades and test scores.
 In 2012, the school tested at a 92% proficiency rate for math (state average 83%) and a 94% proficiency rate for reading (state average 84%).
-The school received the highest possible rating on greatschool.org.
+The school received the highest possible rating on GreatSchools.
 The class of 2011 held an ACT composite score average of 23.5 (state average was 22.3).

 Activities

 Vocal music

 Waukee's premier curricular ensemble, "A Cappella," has been honored with performances at the 2005 and 2015 National, and 2010 and 2021 Regional Conventions of the American Choral Directors Association.

 Waukee has three show choirs: Spirit, Millennium and Nova.
 Under the direction of Matt Huth until 2015, Millennium experienced remarkable success.
 From 2012 to 2015, they received the award for Best Vocals at every competition in which they performed - a total of 16.
-Additionally, they were crowned Grand Champion at 13 of the 16 competitions (they were awarded First Runner-Up at the other three), going entirely undefeated in both 2013 and 2014.
+Additionally, they were crowned Grand Champion at 13 of the 16 competitions (they were awarded first runner-up at the other three), going entirely undefeated in both 2013 and 2014.

 Athletics

-Since the 2006–2007 school year, Waukee High School has been competing in the CIML (Central Iowa Metro League).
+Since the 2006–2007 school year, Waukee High School has competed in the CIML (Central Iowa Metro League).
 In 1997, Waukee was one of the smallest schools in the state, competing at 1A and 2A levels (1A to 5A in order of increasing school size).
 The school spent several years at the 3A level and has since subsequently risen to 4A and now 5A (the largest class in the state of Iowa).
 Waukee initially joined the CIML in the Iowa conference; however, since Ankeny has split into two high schools, the league is now moving to a four-conference format for the 2013–2014 seasons.